 - silicone soap mold

-Use as cheese grater to remove lemon peel.
+Use the cheese grater to remove lemon peel.

 Once the lemon zest has been produced, press a paper towel over it to absorb excess moisture.